This Web Page is: King Edward's School (Last revised 1/2/09)

 tragic early suicide.

-concerts named after Julian Horner who had evidently bequeathed money to
+named after Julian Horner who had evidently bequeathed money to promote music

-to time afternoon school would be suspended and everyone directed to Big School
+afternoon school would be suspended and everyone directed to Big School for a

-for a concert provided by an ensemble of “semi-professionals”.
-I enjoyed music but have to admit that the baroque
+concert provided by an ensemble of “semi-professionals”.
+I enjoyed music but have to admit that the

-ensembles which seemed to provide the usual fare at Julian Horner concerts did
+baroque ensembles which seemed to provide the usual fare at Julian Horner

-was, however, one occasion when a group of singers, with piano accompaniment,
+There was, however, one occasion when a group of singers, with piano

 characters, in costume, would come in front of the curtain to set the scene for